webmastersmith/solid-image/README.md

 Inspired by: [Jonas Kruckenberg: imagetools](https://github.com/JonasKruckenberg/imagetools)

 - Unfortunately I could not get his wonderful library to do what I wanted: create static images and raw code at develop time.
-- imagetools embedded JS code at build time, (possibly because I don't know what I'm doing 😁)
+- imagetools embedded JS code at build time, (possibly because I don't know what I'm doing 😁).
-  - I wanted the img/picture element without JS.
-If the img/picture element is not available when the HTMl is loaded, then the browser will download the wrong images.
-  - I could only get the imagetools build output to be JS, which defeats the purpose of responsive images.
+  - If the img/picture element is not available when the HTMl is loaded, then the browser may download the wrong images.
+This defeats the purpose of responsive images.

 ## Install & Run: